Knowledge-Wisdom-Understanding/recon/README.md

 If you run python3 recon.py with no arguments, a list of more examples will be displayed. see [Docs Usage](../master/docs/usage.md) for more information.
+Typically, on your first run, you should only specify the -t --target option and then depending on the results, proceed to use other options &or continue your enumeration manually.

 ```text